Keyword Research – How to Select Keywords

 - What are your most popular pages/items about?

 Most people can make a short (or long) list of keywords that might be used to find their own site.
-But ask other people these questions and write down their keyword suggestions, too.
-Doing so will help you go beyond the jargon words that only you and insiders know.
-When doing keyword research for SEO, you want to discover what real people in your target audience would call what your site offers.
+You should extend that step to ask other people what keywords they would use to search for your product or service without your brand name and add their keyword suggestions to your list.
+Doing so will help you go beyond the words that only you and insiders know.
+When doing keyword research for SEO, you want to discover what real people in your target audience would query to find what your site offers.

 Don’t limit your ideas.
-Brainstorm whatever subjects and phrases could lead the kinds of visitors you want to your site.
-Type them into a spreadsheet.
+Brainstorm whatever subjects and phrases could lead the kinds of visitors you want to lead visitors to your site.
 Your brainstorming will “prime the keyword pump.”